marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: cb variable attribute, MeP

-.. gcc-attr:: cb, cb (addr)
+.. mep-var-attr:: cb, cb (addr)

-  Variables with the :gcc-attr:`cb` attribute are used to access the control bus, using special instructions.  ``addr`` indicates the control bus address.
+  Variables with the :var-attr:`cb` attribute are used to access the control bus, using special instructions.  ``addr`` indicates the control bus address.
 Example: